-- Bring the vehicle in and pinch closed the fuel line going into the carburetor (use the engine shut-off clamp).
-The engine should run for 2-3 seconds, speed up, and then shut off. - If the engine runs longer than 3 seconds, then lean the low-speed needle 1/16 turn, make several more high-speed runs, and retest. - If the engine shuts off immediately without speeding up, then richen the low-speed needle 1/8 turn, make several more high-speed runs, and retest.
+- 2. Bring the vehicle in and pinch closed the fuel line going into the carburetor.
+The engine should run for 2-3 seconds, speed up, and then shut off. - 3.
+If the engine runs longer than 3 seconds, then lean the low-speed needle 1/16 turn, make several more high-speed runs, and retest. - If the engine shuts off immediately without speeding up, then richen the low-speed needle 1/8 turn, make several more high-speed runs, and retest.